kishoresaladi/Tensorflow_api/README.md

 # Tensorflow_api
 Object detection code using tf api

-Introduction

 Steps

-1a.Download TensorFlow Object Detection API repository from GitHub Create a folder directly in C: and name it “tensorflow1”.
+---->Download TensorFlow Object Detection API repository from GitHub Create a folder directly in C: and name it “tensorflow1”.
 This working directory will contain the full TensorFlow object detection framework, as well as your training images, training data, trained classifier, configuration files, and everything else needed for the object detection classifier.

 Download the full TensorFlow object detection repository located at https://github.com/tensorflow/models by clicking the “Clone or Download” button and downloading the zip file.
 Open the downloaded zip file and extract the “models-master” folder directly into the C:\tensorflow1 directory you just created.
 Rename “models-master” to just “models”.

 Note: The TensorFlow models repository's code (which contains the object detection API) is continuously updated by the developers.
 Sometimes they make changes that break functionality with old versions of TensorFlow.
 It is always best to use the latest version of TensorFlow and download the latest models repository.
 If you are not using the latest version, clone or download the commit for the version you are using as listed in the table below.

-2b.
-Download the ssd resnet50 model from TensorFlow's model TensorFlow provides several object detection models (pre-trained classifiers with specific neural network architectures) in its model zoo.
+--->Download the ssd resnet50 model from TensorFlow's model TensorFlow provides several object detection models (pre-trained classifiers with specific neural network architectures) in its model zoo.
 Some models (such as the SSD-MobileNet model) have an architecture that allows for faster detection but with less accuracy.